Doménica Montero (2025 TV series)

-Doménica Montero is an upcoming Mexican telenovela produced by Carlos Bardasano for TelevisaUnivision.
+Doménica Montero is a Mexican telenovela produced by Carlos Bardasano for TelevisaUnivision.
 It is based on the 1978 telenovela of the same name, itself an adaptation of the 1972 Venezuelan telenovela La doña.
 The series stars Angelique Boyer, Marcus Ornellas, Scarlet Gruber and Brandon Peniche.
-It is set to premiere on Univision on 8 December 2025.
-In Mexico, the series is set to premiere on Las Estrellas on 19 January 2026.
+It aired on Univision from 8 December 2025 to 17 February 2026.
+In Mexico, the series aired on Las Estrellas from 19 January 2026 to 27 March 2026.